State Certified Private Investigator Pre-Assignment Training

 Are you thinking of becoming a private investigator?

 Robin K Mullins is a Washington Certified private investigator trainer.
-Training covering state requirements (See RCW chapter 18.165 and WAC chapter 308-17) is available in two formats, either in person or remote via the Internet.
+Training covering state requirements (See RCW chapter 18.165 and WAC chapter 308-17) is available in three formats, either in person, remote via the Internet, or online self paced course.
 For details call him at 360-671-2455 or via email at firstname.lastname@example.org.
+Additional information can be found at www.trainingpips.com.

 In order to work as a private investigator (PI) in the state of Washington you must possess a PI license issued by the state Department of Licensing.
 There are several types of licenses and each has its own set of requirements.